 - Social Research (Soc 482)

-Dr. Miller is working on projects that (1) explore the connections between American evangelicals and suburbs; (2) religion and place; and (3) changes among older emerging adults.
+Dr. Miller is working on projects that (1) explore the connections between American evangelicals and suburbs; (2) religion and place; and (3) suburban changes.

 Race, Town, and Gown: A White Christian College and a White Suburb Address Race, Journal of the Illinois State Historical Society, Miller, Brian J. and David B. Malone, 112.3: 293-316.

 'Would Prefer a Trailer Park to a Large [Religious] Structure': Suburban Responses to Proposals for Religious Buildings, The Sociological Quarterly 60.2: 265-286.

 Still Standing After All These Years: The Presence and Internet Presentation of Religious Buildings in the Chicago Area, 1936-2016, Visual Studies 33.4: 326-342.

 A McMansion for the Suburban Mob Family: The Unfulfilling Single-Family Home of The Sopranos, Journal of Popular Film and Television 46.4 (2018): 207-218.

 Suburbanism, Oxford Bibliographies in Sociology.
 Oxford University Press.
 2018.